Ever wished you could know your job interview questions in advance?

 Tell me a story!

 Not everyone will get this sort of question.
-But if you're applying for a job as Communication Manager, you need to show you have a flair for telling a story.
+But if you're applying for a job as Communications Manager, you need to show you have a flair for telling a story.

 So choose one that you like and know well, take a deep breath and take it away!